 How it compares to Z-Library

-For many people, Libby is the most practical everyday Z Library alternative: you get a large rotating catalogue of current books, entirely legally, with a smooth user experience.
+For many people, Libby is the most practical everyday Z Library alternative: a large rotating catalogue of current books, entirely legally, with a smooth user experience.

 BorrowBox

 BorrowBox is another library-powered Z Library alternative, used heavily by libraries in the UK, Ireland, Australia, New Zealand and other regions.
-It provides a single app where you can borrow ebooks, audiobooks, and often e-magazines or newspapers using your library credentials.
+It provides a single app where you can borrow ebooks, audiobooks, and sometimes digital press content using your library credentials.

 Content focus